chrisofspades/fredara-hadley-website/content/authors/fredara/_index.md

 ---
 # Display name
-name: Fredara Hadley, Ph.D.
+name: Fredara Mareva Hadley, Ph.D.

 # Username (this should match the folder name)
 authors:
-- admin
+- fredara

 # Is this the primary user of the site?
 superuser: true